The Complete Guide to Slack Status Icons and Presence Indicators

 Slack's presence system is more nuanced than most people realise.
 What appears as a simple coloured dot next to someone's name is actually the result of a continuous activity monitoring system running across every device you're signed into.
 This guide covers every indicator, what triggers it, and what it communicates to the people you work with.

-| Indicator | Status | What it means |
+| Icon | What it means | When it shows |

 |---|---|---|

-Solid green |
+Solid green dot |

-Active | You have used Slack in the last 30 minutes on desktop, or the app is in the foreground on mobile. |
+Active | You've used Slack in the last 30 minutes on desktop, or the app is in the foreground on mobile.
+Set automatically — there's no manual "active" toggle. |

-Green + Z |
+Z Green dot with Z |

-Hollow / half-moon |
+Hollow dot |

-Away | No keyboard or mouse activity detected in Slack for over 30 minutes on desktop, or app backgrounded on mobile. |
+Away | No activity in Slack for 30+ minutes on desktop, the app backgrounded on mobile, or you set yourself to Away manually.
+More on Away → |

-Offline | Slack is closed or you are signed out on all devices.
+Offline | Slack is closed or signed out on every device.
 No active connection to Slack's servers. |

 Custom Status Emoji vs Presence Indicator — What's the Difference?